newrelic/newrelic-php-agent/docs/codecov.md

 ## New Relic PHP Agent's CI/CD integration with [Codecov](https://about.codecov.io/)

-New Relic PHP Agent's CI/CD integration with [Codecov](https://about.codecov.io/) allows to establish code coverage baseline for long lasting branches, which are targets for pull requests, as well as pull request comments, which allow to quickly analyze PR's coverage without leaving GitHub's UI.
+New Relic PHP Agent's CI/CD integration with [Codecov](https://about.codecov.io/)
+1) establishes a code coverage baseline for long lasting branches which are targets for pull requests,
+2) creates pull request comments which allow contributors to quickly analyze the PR's coverage without leaving GitHub's UI.

 ### Establishing code coverage baseline

-The baseline code coverage is used to calculate pull requests code coverage deltas.
+The baseline code coverage is used to calculate a pull request's code coverage deltas.
-Any branch which is a target for pull request, needs to have a baseline code coverage established.
-Otherwise Codecov's pull request comment will include a following message:
+Any branch which is a target for a pull request needs to have a baseline code coverage established.
+Otherwise, Codecov's pull request comment will include the following message:

 > :exclamation: No coverage uploaded for pull request base (baseref@baseref-commit-sha).